JeanBarriere/database/README.md

 ## Creating the database locally
 1. Ensure you have Postgres installed and running (at least version 10.5)
 2. Install the `make` tool (on macOS, run `xcode-select --install`)
-3. Create the `storyscript` database in Postgres.
+3. Create the `asyncy` database in Postgres.
 In the terminal run the following commands:
   - `psql postgres`
-  - `create database storyscript;`
+  - `create database asyncy;`
   - `\q`
 4. Clone this project
-5. Run `make reset DB=storyscript` in the cloned project
+5. Run `make reset DB=asyncy` in the cloned project

 Here's what your output should look like:
 ```shell